 - See our video: How to Update Open Dental to a New Version

-- The update time varies on three factors: how far behind your current database version is, the size of your database, and the speed of your server.
-Generally, an update can be done in 15-30 minutes, however, if there is observable slowness on the server or if your version was released more than two years ago, you may want to have an hour set aside to be safe.
+- The update time varies on three factors: how far behind the current database version is, the size of the database, and the speed of the server.
+Generally, an update can be done in 15-30 minutes, however, if there is observable slowness on the server or if the version was released more than two years ago, you may want to have an hour set aside to be safe.
 If anything goes wrong, it is possible that it will take longer, these times are not guaranteed.

 - We recommend running updates from the server to avoid possible network permission issues.

 Use these steps to follow along when performing an Open Dental update.

 - In the Update window, Click Check for Updates.
 This will display the updates available.

 - For users with an active registration key, the most recent versions are always available for install.